Go Ad-Free

 Where in the World Are Measles Outbreaks Occurring?

 In 2019, Brazil, India, Madagascar, the Philippines, Ukraine and Venezuela.
 Israel, France, Greece and Georgia had measles outbreaks.
-That means international travelers probably contribute to the virus spreading around the world.
+That means international travelers probably contributed to the virus spreading around the world.
 As a result, the CDC is encouraging Americans traveling overseas to bring their vaccinations up to date before they leave.

 What Are the Symptoms of Measles?

-Measles, also called rubeola, is caused by a virus that is highly contagious.
-It spreads through droplets from sneezes or coughs.
-Within ten days to two weeks of exposure, the patient notices a high fever, sore throat, runny nose, red, watery eyes, dry cough, headache and muscle pain.
 So far, it sounds a lot like the flu or a flu-like illness.
 However, two to three days later tiny white spots develop on reddened areas of the inner cheek.
 Doctors call them Koplik spots.
 In addition, there is the measles rash.
 It often starts on the chest, back and face, but the red spots frequently spread to other parts of the body.

 Measles Complications:

-Measles can be a serious infection at any age, but very young children may be especially susceptible to complications.
-In such youngsters, ear infections associated with measles can lead to permanent hearing impairment.
 The infection can also cause diarrhea in just under 10 percent of people who catch the virus.
 Some children (up to 5 percent) with measles come down with pneumonia as a consequence.
 Even more alarming, one child in 1,000 will develop swelling of the brain in reaction to the infection or the high fever.
 This can trigger seizures.
 Worst of all, measles can kill kids.
 About one or two children in every thousand with the infection die as a result.

 What Is the Future of Measles?